deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_settings_catalog.md

 - `exclude`: Do not apply the assignment to users that match the filter.
 - `none`: No filter applied.
 - `exclude_group_ids` (List of String) A list of group IDs to exclude from the assignment.
 These groups will not receive the assignment, even if they match other inclusion criteria.
-- `include_groups` (Attributes List) A list of entra id group Id's to include in the assignment.
+- `include_groups` (Attributes Set) A set of entra id group Id's to include in the assignment.
 Each group can have its own filter type and filter ID. (see [below for nested schema](#nestedatt--assignments--include_groups))

 <a id="nestedatt--assignments--include_groups"></a>
 ### Nested Schema for `assignments.include_groups`